jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 The Strategy Design Pattern generally does not indicate how references to `Shape` find their way into the `private List<Shape> shapes` attribute within `ComputerAidedDesign`.
 I introduced a way to address this in the [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) blog.

 The following diagram enhances the previous diagram with the addition of Dependency Injection and a few more diagram elements:
 * `ComputerAidedDesignConfigurer` is a Dependency Injector.
-It creates instances of `Circle`, `Triangle` and `Rectangle` and adds them to `ComputerAidedDesign` via an API not shown in the design.
+It creates instances of `Circle`, `Triangle` and `Rectangle` and adds them to `ComputerAidedDesign` via the `add()` method not shown in the design.
 * The red dashed lines are design boundaries.
 They do not represent implementation artifacts.
 I’ve added them to illustrate how the design space is organized in regions.
 I introduced this concept in [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html).
 Though introduced in the context of Hexagonal Architecture, these concepts do not depend upon Hexagonal Architecture.
 These concepts are about dependency and knowledge management.
 Each pair of connected elements have an implicit knowledge and dependency relationship, which is represented via the arrowheads.
 When A points to B, then A has knowledge of and depends upon B. B has no knowledge of or dependency upon A.
 * The red horizontal dashed line separates the abstract and the concrete elements within the scope of this design space. `ComputerAidedDesign` knows and depends upon `Shape`, but nothing else.
 The abstraction in this context is that `render()` knows how to draw a collection of `Shapes`.
 * The red vertical dashed line separates the configuration from the concrete implementation. `Circle`, `Triangle` and `Rectangle` implement `Shape` and define how each specific `Shape` is drawn.
 They only know and depend upon `Shape`.
 * `ComputerAidedDesignConfigurer` creates the instances and assembles them.
-It has knowledge of the rest of the design, but only to the extent that it knows the classes exist, how to instantiate them and add those instances to `ComputerAidedDesign`.
+It has knowledge of the rest of the design, but only to the extent that it knows the classes exist, how to instantiate them and how to add those instances to `ComputerAidedDesign`.
 It does not access their functional methods.
 All arrowheads point away from the `Configurer`.
 It is essentially invisible to the rest of the design.

 <img src="/assets/AbstractionStrategy2.png" alt="Strategy with Configurer and design boundaries"  width = "80%" align="center" style="padding-right: 35px;">